thakkarV/thakkarV/index.md

 My interests mostly lie at the intersection of hardware and software for accelerated computing.
 I have worked at various hardware shops to this end including [Arm][arm], [Cerebras Systems][cerebras], and [Nvidia][nvidia] on hardware modeling, high performance kernels, and library design.
 Good folks at Oak Ridge national lab's [OLCF][olcf] remain my long time collaborators on application level projects.

+Currently, I work at NVIDIA full time while I finish my PhD.
+At NVIDIA, I collaborate closely with Cris Cecka from NVR to lead the design of next generation linear algebra libraries, namely, [CUTLASS 3.0][cutlass], a project I have been working on since its inception.
+I also work on the exposure of next generation tensor core hardware features into the CUDA C++ programming model for peak developer productivity without performance compromises.

 [vuduc]: https://vuduc.org/
 [gt]: https://www.gatech.edu/
 [cc.gatech]: https://www.cc.gatech.edu/